EirikHaughom/OSDUBootcamp/Labs/Module 1 - Authentication and authorization/readme.md

 OSDU uses Oauth 2.0 for authentication.
 In this section you will learn how to authenticate towards OSDU using Oauth 2.0 using OSDU CLI and Postman.

 ### 1.1 OSDU CLI
-1. Download the config file you received by email and save it to `C:/Users/\<username\>/.osducli` (Windows) or `/users/<username>/.osducli/` (Linux/MacOS).
-Alternatively use the [sample config file](../../Tools/OSDU%20CLI/config).
+1. Download the [sample config file](../../Tools/OSDU%20CLI/config).
 Input values need to be replaced.
 Information about how to obtain the refresh token can be found in the [Microsoft documentation](https://learn.microsoft.com/azure/energy-data-services/how-to-generate-auth-token#generate-the-user-auth-token).

 2. Run the following command `osdu config default` and point to the path of the config file, i.e. `C:/Users/\<username\>/.osducli/bootcamp`